kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/saving.rst

 for physical machines to be returned to a clean state.

-Before doing this **make sure you rebooted it softly and that it's currently running, with Cuckoo's agent running and with Windows fully booted**.
+Before doing this **make sure you rebooted it softly and that it's currently running, with CAPE's agent running and with Windows fully booted**.

 Now you can proceed saving the machine.
 The way to do it obviously depends on the imaging software you decided to use.